Hammond, Kansas Grain Silos courtesy of Google Maps.

 Hammond, Kansas, an extinct town in Osage Township of Bourbon County, was named for a pioneer family.

 One of the first settlers was Captain M. Howard, who owned and operated the Sleepy Holly Farm and bred thoroughbred cattle.
-On April 18, 1877, F. M. Allen became the postmaster and established a post office.
+On April 18, 1877, F.M.
+Allen became the postmaster and established a post office.

 In the 1880s, the Missouri River, Fort Scott & Gulf Railroad came through.
 It was later known as the St. Louis and San Francisco Railroad.
 J.H.
 Miller operated a general merchandise store in the 1880s.
 George Currier owned and operated a larger general mercantile store with an attached ice house.
 A short time later, a smaller store, the Smith Store, was built.
 After a fire destroyed the Currier Grocery, Gilbert Moore built a replacement one block south on the main east-west road.
 B.W.
-Orr and Wallace Malone later operated this.
+Orr and Wallace Malone later operated it.

 In 1910, the town had a population of about 30.
 Unfortunately, on May 19, 1919, much of Hammond was destroyed by fire.